boostorg/redis/README.md

 # Aedis

-Aedis is a low level redis client designed for scalability and to provide an easy and intuitive interface.
+Aedis is a low level redis client designed for scalability and performance while providing an easy and intuitive interface.
 Some of the supported features are

-* TLS, RESP3 and STL containers
+* TLS, RESP3 and STL containers.
 * Pipelines (essential for performance).
 * Coroutines, futures and callbacks.

-At the moment the biggest missing parts is the Attribute data type as its specification seems to be incomplete and I found no way to test them.
+At the moment the biggest missing part is the Attribute data type as its specification seems to be incomplete and I found no way to test them.

 ## Tutorial

-Sending a command to a redis server is as simple as
+Sending a command to a redis server is done as follows

 ```cpp
    resp::request req;